Dragan Zeković

-Dragan Zeković (born May 27, 1987) is a Serbia-born Montenegrin professional basketball player who last played for CSM Oradea of the Romanian League.
+Dragan Zeković (born May 27, 1987) is a Serbia-born Montenegrin professional basketball player.

 Professional career

 He began his professional career with Belgrade clubs Avala Ada and Atlas.
 From 2006 to 2010 he played in Austrian Basketball Bundesliga, first with Vienna and then with Arkadia Traiskirchen Lions.
 In April 2010 he signed with FMP Železnik.
 He stayed there till December 2010 when he signed with OKK Beograd till the end of the season.
 Next two seasons he spent with Vojvodina Srbijagas.
 In August 2013, he signed with CSU Asesoft Ploiești in Romania.
 For the 2016–17 season he moved to Karpoš Sokoli.
 In July 2017, he signed with Steaua București.

+He spent half of the 2022–23 season in CSKA Sofia, reaching the final of the National Cup with the Bulgarian club and finishing third in the Bulgarian Championship.

+On August 25, 2023, Zeković signed with New Taipei CTBC DEA of the T1 League.
+On August 10, 2024, New Taipei CTBC DEA announced that Zeković left the team.

 Personal life

 He is married with Serbian model and former beauty queen Anja Šaranović.